2026 MEETING CYCLES

 • June: Park & Trail Recreation Network Volunteers Picnic

-• July: 4th of July Parade
+• July: 4th of July Parade (10 A.M.) and town-wide events

 • July: Softball Tournament (weekend after July 4th)